 On the morning of the seventh day,we begin the last stages of the firing.I put between eight to ten 15 kilo bags of charcoal into the middle chamber.
 This is done all at once,stuffing the charcoal through the stoking ports on both sides of the kiln.
 This is the last big job of the firing.

-My kiln has a kind of special design.Between the middle chamber and the two large firemouths,the connecting tunnel has been eliminated.In its place is a long,narrow space (30 centimeters deep and 1meter 70centimeters long).This space comes between the firemouths and the middle chamber.It is where the yohen ash covered work is fired.The amount of charcoal burned in this space determines how well the work
+My kiln has a kind of special design.Between the middle chamber and the two large firemouths,the connecting tunnel has been eliminated.In its place is a long,narrow space (30 centimeters deep and 1meter 70centimeters long).This space comes between the firemouths and the middle chamber.It is where the yohen ash covered work is fired.The amount of charcoal burned in this space determines how well the work will turn out.

 All in all the kiln has fired for seven days and consumed 2700 bundles of wood and 28 bags of charcoal.(each bag weighing 15kils)It is like some kind of monster.A fight to the finish and then the firing is done.

 After this, there is a five day period of very slow cooling.

 Starting to unbrick the kiln is when I am the most anxious.
 But in taking the bricks down one by one,I regain my composure.I first see the yohen and ash covered work and I have no objection to it.It seems this was a good firing.I feel somewhat relieved.